Basement (geology): The U.S East Coast

 After seafloor spreading began in the Early Jurassic, the margin (the future east coast of the U.S) evolved into a passive margin.
 From the Late Jurassic through the Cretaceous and Cenozoic, a seaward-thickening sedimentary wedge of sands, silts, clays, and carbonates accumulated above the buried basement.
 These are largely from erosion of the Appalachian Mountains and deposited across the Coastal Plain and continental shelf.
 In the Mid-Atlantic region, the emergent Coastal Plain sediments thin inland from the Atlantic coast.
-Sediments above the basement can reach a depths of 10,000 ft (∼3 km) near Cape Hatteras, North Carolina.
+Sediments above the basement can reach a depths of 10,000 ft (~3 km) near Cape Hatteras, North Carolina.
 A much thicker sediment layer can be found offshore in the Baltimore Canyon Trough.

-The boundary between the sediment coastal plain and the crystaine rocks is known as the Fall Line.
+The boundary between the sediment coastal plain and the crystalline rocks is known as the Fall Line.
 This is where rivers drop from the hard, metamorphic Piedmont basement onto the softer, younger Coastal Plain sediments.
 Geologically, the Fall Line is the approximate edge of crystalline basement rocks exposed at the surface.
 Further southeastward, the same crystalline basement continues beneath the Coastal Plain and continental shelf, as shown by drill cores and geophysical surveys.
 Multiple boreholes and geophysical samples along the Coastal Plain from Georgia to Massachusetts directly document a pre-Cretaceous basement beneath the sedimentary cover.
 This confirms that Appalachian crystalline units persist beneath the coastal plain and continue offshore into the Atlantic.

 Studies from rock layers in the northern Baltimore Canyon Trough and the nearby Coastal Plain show that during the Cretaceous, changes in sea level and the slow sinking of the Atlantic margin controlled how sediments were deposited.
 This also matches the rock layers on land and their counterparts offshore across the hinge zone (the offshore bend where the crust dips and sediment layers thicken seaward).